 The Fighting Fantasy gamebooks by Steve Jackson and Ian Livingstone were blockbusters of the era.
-Now it’s time for a game in which YOU are the monster!
 Let’s journey Beneath Nightmare Castle!

 In 1982, Steve Jackson and Ian Livingstone, founders of Games Workshop, released the book ‘The Warlock of Firetop Mountain’.
 Intended as an introduction to tabletop role-playing games of the era, the book’s choose-your-own-adventure format mixed with simple dice-based combat proved massively successful, giving rise to a full series of books – Fighting Fantasy.
 With over 65 books in the series by a legion of authors and illustrators, the series’ legacy continues to this day.
 Come along with us as Cybe and co play through each one – with no prior knowledge, no hints or walkthroughs and no cheating!

 Before continuing, please be aware that all of this content is made possible by the goodwill and support of my backers on Patreon.
 If you enjoy the work on this site, please consider supporting the creation of more content like this by clicking the button.

 I wish that I could give this book a really epic introduction, complete with all the memories I had associated with it.
 But just like my last playthrough, this is a book I didn’t get to play as a kid.
 I remember seeing it plenty of times in shops, sitting on the shelf beside other FF books, but there were always others that inevitably caught my attention more.

 So as a result I just kinda skipped past this one at all times, until now.
 I must admit that it looks pretty intriguing, with some horror elements and a Willpower stat that is very reminiscent of Call of Cthulhu’s Sanity system.
 From what I have read on my fellow gamebook blogger’s pages, this book has quite some strong Lovecraft elements to it.